 Stargazing Tours on Maui

 There are several tour operators on Maui, but Maui Stargazing is the most popular.
 Their 5-hour stargazing tours will let you watch the sunset on Haleakalā summit followed by over an hour of telescope time.

 The Hyatt Tour of the Stars is one of the best-known stargazing tours on Maui.
 The Hyatt Regency Maui Resort & Spa offers several shows nightly (usually 8:00 pm and 9:00 pm), weather permitting.
 You don’t need to be a hotel guest to book this tour.

 Don’t overlook little Moloka’i as a stargazing destination.
 This small island receives fewer visitors but makes up for it with limited development and dark skies over the whole island.
 In particular, Kaupoa Beach on the western shore is well-isolated and you can stargaze while the waves crash on the shore.

-Oahu is the most popular Hawaiian islands to visit since the capital (and largest) city, Honolulu, is located there.
+Oahu is the most popular Hawaiian island to visit since the capital (and largest) city, Honolulu, is located there.
 The island is small enough that you can easily reach stargazing spots even if you stay in the big city.
-Here are some of the top spots from our stargazing in Honolulu guide:
+Here are some of the top spots from my stargazing in Honolulu guide:

 Lastly, Kauai has its own special opportunity for stargazing.
 The small, circular island is distant from others and you can go stargazing on basically any of the shores in any direction.

-- Ha‘ena State Park – On the north shore, Ha‘ena State Park is both easy access and isolated, making it possibly the best option if the skies are clear or you have limited time on Kauai.
+On the north shore, Ha‘ena State Park is both easily accessed and isolated, making it possibly the best option if the skies are clear or you have limited time on Kauai.
 You can camp right on the beach here, too.

 If you’re looking for a guided stargazing tour on Kauai, Stargaze Kauai is your best bet.
 The guide lives on Kauai’s west side (which has clearer sky prospects), and hosts tours at sites on that side of the island.